fylein/fyle-mobile-app/README.md

 **Solution**:

-- Ping mobile app team for write access to the repository
+- Ping the mobile app team for write access to the repository

 <br/>